h8d13/Vase/README.md

 [-] Exiting without encryption
 ```

 > Useful to run QEMU with specific options or with attached storage.
+Or test other distros/architectures from Arch.

 Inside `vase_os/env` main detection logic for kernel version, distro, GPU/CPU.